canonical/snapcraft/docs/howto/craft-for-platforms/example-ros-2-app.rst

           <https://snapcraft.io/docs/ros2-jazzy-content-extension>`_

-Before launching the app for the first time, you must connect the .
-Since our snap makes use of the content provided by another snap, we have to connect them.
+Because the snap makes use of the content provided by another snap, you must connect them through an interface before you can test the app.

 To connect the snaps: